 'Can we just skip the structured cabling and run everything wireless?' is the most-asked question Azizi Technologies engineers get during Dubai office network planning.
 The short answer: technically yes since Wi-Fi 6E and Wi-Fi 7, but the long answer depends on four factors that drive a clear decision.
 Here's the honest 2026 framework for picking between structured cabling, wireless-only, or the hybrid most offices actually need.

-Wi-Fi 7 on the 6 GHz band can deliver 2-3 Gbps real-world to a single client.
-Sounds like plenty.
-But shared across 50 concurrent users that's 40-60 Mbps each - barely enough for one HD video call per person.
-Multiply by IoT, backup, file transfer, cloud sync.
+Shared across 50 concurrent users, even Wi-Fi 7 delivers roughly 40-60 Mbps per person - barely enough for one HD video call each.
+Wi-Fi 7 on the 6 GHz band can deliver 2-3 Gbps real-world to a single client, which sounds like plenty until you multiply by IoT, cloud backup, file transfer and sync traffic running behind every desk.
 For offices past 25 staff, the wired backbone always handles aggregate bandwidth better than wireless.
 Wired ethernet to each desk plus WiFi for mobility is the standard pattern.

-Factor 4: Future-proofing for 10G and PoE devices
+Factor 4: What about 10G uplinks and PoE devices?

 Dubai offices are increasingly adding 10G uplinks (video editing suites, server room connections), PoE+ ceiling lighting, IoT sensors, IP CCTV cameras, VoIP phones, badge readers.
 All of these are wired by design and are not getting replaced with wireless equivalents.
 Cat 6a structured cabling supports 10G to every endpoint plus full PoE++ (90W) - covers every realistic 2026-2036 device.
 Going wireless-only locks you out of these future device categories.